How to Store Microgreens to Maximize Shelf Life

 Why These Methods For Storing Microgreens Work

 Both methods have precautions for excess condensation.
-Plastic forms less to begin with and the paper towels absorb any that does form.
+Plastic forms less, and paper towels absorb any that does form.

 I found that the slots cut in the plastic bag allow enough moisture to leave the bag without forming excess condensation.